Ilker Budinov

-Ilker Budinov (Bulgarian: Илкер Будинов; born 11 August 2000) is a Bulgarian footballer who plays as a left back or left midfielder for Pirin Blagoevgrad on loan from Ludogorets.
+Ilker Budinov (Bulgarian: Илкер Будинов; born 11 August 2000) is a Bulgarian professional footballer who plays as a left back or left midfielder for Spartak Varna.

 Career

 Budinov made his professional debut for the first team on 25 September 2019 in a cup match against Neftochimic Burgas.
 He completed his league debut for the club on 12 July in a match against Slavia Sofia.

 On 6 June 2022 Budinov was sent on loan to the newly promoted First League team Spartak Varna until the end of the season.
+In June 2023, he joined Etar Veliko Tarnovo, once again on loan from Ludogorets.
+In January 2024, he was loaned out to Botev Vratsa, from Ludogorets.